Top 3 cities to spend carnival in Brazil

 And although Carnival has been canceled or postponed in many states in 2021, you surely can start planning for 2022, right?

 However, there seem to be so many options out there that choosing one is a challenge.
-That’s why in today’s post, we’re gonna help you decide between the top 3 cities to visit during Carnival.
+That’s why in today’s post, we’re going to help you decide between the top 3 cities to visit during Carnival.

 Reading this article will help you not only to choose the best place, but it will also ensure you enjoy your well-deserved vacation without any of the worries you could face.